-Literature (Spanish) falls into Group II, Humanities and Social Science, of the International Certificate of Education (ICE) subjects together with Development Studies, Economics, Geography, History, Latin, Literature (English), Environmental Management and Sociology.
+Literature (Spanish) falls into Group II, Humanities and Social Sciences, of the International Certificate of Education (ICE) subjects.

 The examination in Literature (Spanish) is designed to assess the ability of the candidate to present an informed personal response to works of Literature read, heard or viewed.